Early Childhood Mental Health Research

 NYU Langone’s Department of Child and Adolescent Psychiatry conducts translational research in collaboration with the Perinatal and Early Childhood Mental Health Service, bringing together basic science and clinical expertise on the prenatal period, infancy, toddlerhood, and preschool and early elementary years.

-Using tools developed by our department, including the When to Wonder: Picky Eating app, the Egger Lab gathers, analyzes, and interprets information about young children’s behaviors, emotions, and development.
+Using tools developed by our department, including the When to Wonder: Picky Eating app, we gather, analyze, and interpret information about young children’s behaviors, emotions, and development.
 We then translate their findings into evidence-based guidance to help parents and clinicians assess children in different settings.

 Other areas of research interest include domestic violence and its impact on parents and young children, and early childhood mental health in immigrant and native Chinese populations.